TheFriendlyCoder/pyjen/docs/index.rst

 1. First, and most obviously, you must have Python installed on your system.
 For details specific to your OS we recommend seeing `Python's website <http://www.python.com/>`_.
 We recommend using the latest version of Python 2.x / 3.x for best results.

 2. Next, we recommend that you install the pip package manager as described `here <http://www.pip-installer.org/en/latest/installing.html>`_.
-If you are using newer editions of Python (3.x), or if you are using certain Linux distributionss / packages you likely already have this tool installed.
+If you are using newer editions of Python (3.x), or if you are using certain Linux distributions / packages you likely already have this tool installed.
 You can confirm this by running the following command:

 ::